limbernie/limbernie.github.io/_posts/2018-03-11-w1r3s-walkthrough.md

 ### Background

-Someone hired you to do a penetration test on the W1R3S.inc individual server and report all findings.
-They have asked you to gain `root` access and find the flag (located in `/root` directory).
+Someone hires you to do a penetration test on the W1R3S.inc individual server and report all findings.
+They ask you to gain `root` access and find the flag (located in `/root` directory).

 ### Information Gathering